szuckerman/szuckerman.github.io-src/content/slice_objects.md

-Title: Using Slice Objects in Python
+Title: Using slice objects in Python
 Date: 2017-10-03 15:30
 Modified: 2017-10-03 15:30
 Category: Python